-Franklin Falls Trail is a 1.7 mile moderately trafficked out and back trail located near Snoqualmie Pass, Washington that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+Franklin Falls Trail is a 2 mile moderately trafficked out and back trail located near Snoqualmie Pass, Washington that features a waterfall and is good for all skill levels.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From Seattle, E on I-90 to exit 47.
 Left off the freeway.
 Right at T in road for .4 miles.
 Left on FSR 58 for 2.5 miles to FSR 5830.
 Turn left and park before bridge, trailhead is just before bridge on the right.

 Great snow hike!
 Be prepared with snow shoes or Yaktraks.
 About a foot of new snow, trail is not packed down.
 Its 2.7 miles from where the road is closed to the trail head.
 7.4 miles round trip.
 Falls were spectacular!

 Go early!
 We arrived at 730 am, were back to car at 1100 am.